solana-foundation/developer-content/docs/advanced/lookup-tables.md

 console.log("lookup table address:", lookupTableAddress.toBase58());

-// To create the Address Lookup Table on chain:
+// To create the Address Lookup Table onchain:
 // send the `lookupTableInst` instruction in a transaction
 ```